 “The Paleo diet for vegetarians.”
 At first glance, it seems like a contradiction in terms.

 The Paleo diet is everywhere these days.
 Four Hour Workweek author Tim Ferriss does it.
 Former pro Ironman triathlete Mark Sisson promotes a variant of it in his book, The Primal Blueprint, and on his blog.
-And it’s the diet prescribed in the Rebel Fitness Guide.

 But the Paleo diet is by no means veggie-friendly.
 It’s heavy on the protein and fat, and as we’ll see, most of the common vegetarian sources of protein are off limits.